Welcome to my practice. I am happy you are here!

 I am trained as a body oriented therapist.
 At times I may suggest the use of non-invasive, non-sexual touch to facilitate the therapeutic process.
 I will always discuss this with you in advance, and will respect your decision if you choose to decline touch.
 You also have the right to change your mind even if you previously agreed to be touched.

-My session fees are $130 per 1-hour session, unless we have negotiated a different sliding scale fee.
-Fees are payable by cash, cheque or transfer at the start of each session.
+My session fees are $168 per 1-hour session, unless we have negotiated a different sliding scale fee.
+Fees are payable by cash, cheque, credit card or e transfer at the start of each session.